Azure/FTALive-Sessions/content/data/sqlmigration/QnA.md

 ## There was a good amount of content in this session, but I'm looking for more.
 Where should I go?
 We have additional content & resources in our [Advanced Topics](./advancedtopics.md) section.

-## I have a question which you didn't cover or answer.
-_Ask it now!_